What Is Rumination Disorder

 Re-Chewing or Re-Swallowing Food

-Food is sometimes chewed again and swallowed, or spit out.
+Food is sometimes chewed again and swallowed, or spit out, after being regurgitated.
+This behavior can become habitual and interfere with normal eating patterns.

 Unexplained Weight Loss or Malnutrition